 - (3) The authorisation and engagement must be given for a term of 9 years starting immediately after the transfer. - (4) Subject to subsection (3)- - (a) the authorisation must be given on the terms applying to the transferred authorisation immediately before the transfer; and - (b) unless the body corporate and transferee agree otherwise, the engagement must be given on- - (i) the terms applying to the transferred service contract under subsection (5); or - (ii) if subsection (5) does not apply-the terms applying to the transferred service contract immediately before the transfer (the existing terms). - (5) The engagement must be given on the existing terms of the transferred service contract as changed under a review advice about the contract if- - (a) the review advice states how the contract's reviewable terms should be changed to ensure they are fair and reasonable; and - (b) the body corporate gave the letting agent a copy of the review advice as required under section 175V(1).

-Subdivision 4 Reviewing terms of letting agent's service contract motion) that a review advice about the service contract be obtained.
+Subdivision 4 Reviewing terms of letting agent's service contract

 175T Reviewing terms of service contract